Guray00/ctfutils/README.md

 # CTF utils
-Simple tools for ultra-basic Cyber Security.
+Simple tools for ultra-basic CTF challenges.
 The provided scripts are:
 * **hex2dec**: Converts a given hex number in dec.
 * **dec2hex**: Converts a given dec number in hex.
 * **cuint** : Allows you to approximate a given number with 16, 32, 64 bit architectures simulating unsigned int (16, 32, 64).